portworx/px-docs/portworx-with-k8s-centos-packet.md

 echo "done!"
 ```

+Be sure to change the value of "your_private.key" (!)
 Run the above command in a loop for all hosts in the cluster, to enable `ssh` commands without password prompting.

 Then append `/etc/hosts` with hostname/IPs for all hosts in the cluster, and make sure it too is copied to all
 hosts in the cluster.